ktdavies/CS506-Final-Project-Repository/README.md

 Results showed a modest but meaningful rise in disruption indicators.
 The cancellation rate edged up from 53.67% to 53.96%, while the mean delay increased from 78.3 minutes to 82.7 minutes, an average escalation of 4.5 minutes per flight.
 These shifts underline the operational vulnerabilities posed by a warming climate.

-## Conclusion

-This modeling framework captures both current and future weather impacts on air travel.
-By combining meteorological detail, temporal context, and robust machine learning pipelines, the models offer a pragmatic yet rigorous approach to forecasting delay and cancellation risks in an era of intensifying climate challenges.

 # Result Summary